1932 New South Wales constitutional crisis: Dismissal and result

-On 13 May 1932, Game dismissed Lang's government, and appointed UAP leader Bertram Stevens as Premier.
-Stevens formed a coalition with Michael Bruxner's Country Party, and immediately called an election at which he defeated Lang's NSW Labor Party in a landslide, with the NSW Labor Party losing 31 seats.
+On 13 May 1932, Game sacked Lang and his government.
+He then appointed UAP leader Bertram Stevens as caretaker Premier.
+Stevens formed a coalition with Michael Bruxner's Country Party, and immediately called an election at which he defeated Lang's NSW Labor Party in a landslide.
+Lang's caucus was more than halved, to 24 seats.

-This was the first case of an Australian government with the confidence of the lower house of Parliament being dismissed by a vice-regal representative, the second (and as of 2022, most recent) case being when Governor-General Sir John Kerr dismissed Gough Whitlam's government on 11 November 1975.
+This was the first case of an Australian government with the confidence of the lower house of Parliament being dismissed by a vice-regal representative, the second (and as of 2024, most recent) case being when Governor-General Sir John Kerr dismissed Gough Whitlam's government on 11 November 1975.

 Game himself felt his decision was the right one, despite his personal liking of Lang.
 He wrote to his mother-in-law on 2 July 1932: "Still with all his faults of omission and commission I had and still have a personal liking for Lang and a great deal of sympathy for his ideals and I did not at all relish being forced to dismiss him.
 But I felt faced with the alternative of doing so or reducing the job of Governor all over the Empire to a farce."
 Lang himself, despite objecting to his dismissal, conceded that he too liked Game, regarding him as fair and polite, and having had good relations with him.